KULeuven-MICAS/hwpe-stream/README.md

 ## Installation Requirements for Verification

-* **Please make sure to install version v5.006** and refer to the [Verilator website](https://verilator.org/guide/latest/install.html) for the installationd details.
+* **Please make sure to install Verilator version v5.006** and refer to the [Verilator website](https://verilator.org/guide/latest/install.html) for the installation details.
 * Please make sure to have Python 3.10 and the required packages listed in `requirements.txt`.
 You can invoke:

 ``` bash